rxtsel/portfolio/src/content/blog/how-to-install-husky-and-commitlint-in-your-projects-a-step-by-step-guide/en.md

 ---
 title: 'How to Install Husky, Commitlint, and lint-staged in Your Projects: A Step-by-Step Guide'
 draft: false
-description: 'Learn how to improve the quality and consistency of your commits in software projects with Husky and Commitlint.
+description: 'Learn how to improve the quality and consistency of your commits in software projects with Husky, Commitlint and lint-staged.
 This guide provides step-by-step instructions on how to install and configure these powerful tools, ensuring better collaboration and code maintenance through standardized commit messages.'
 pubDate: '2024-02-07T18:40:10.762Z'
 cover: ''
 categories: ['Commits', 'Linter']